FAQ: All Your Dog Trainer Questions Answered!

 What is a prong collar?
 Do I have to use one?

 A prong collar is a great dog training tool that we use for nearly every dog that enters into our programs.
-The prong collar has also been called a pinch collar but really does not pinch at all.
-I’m not going to lie to you, the collar looks horrific, but in reality it is the most humane collar on the market.
+The prong collar has also been called a pinch collar, but really does not pinch at all.
+I’m not going to lie to you, the collar looks horrific, but in reality it is the most humane collar on the market in our opinion.
 The design of it is purposed to stop choking, vomiting, and gagging like you see with so many other collars.
 With proper fit and use we can quickly stop dogs from pulling and lunging on leash.

 We use prong collars only manufactured by Herm Sprenger as they are the best quality on the market.
 There is a right and wrong way to use them so we are happy to show you the right and fair way!